nichtaylor/Private-Equity-Fund-Analysis/README.md

 ## Key Findings

-**1. CalPERS' largest manager relationships are not its strongest-performing relationships**
+**1. CalPERS' largest manager relationships do not correspond to its strongest performing relationships**

 Manager commitment size shows little relationship with observed performance, with correlations of just 0.11 with median Net IRR and 0.19 with median Investment Multiple.
 Several of the strongest-performing manager relationships also sit outside CalPERS' largest exposures.

 **2. The 2017 vintage emerges as the clear performance standout across active funds**

-Among vintages with sufficient observations, 2017 has the highest median Net IRR at 18.7% and Investment Multiple at 2.3x, alongside the highest lower-quartile multiple at 1.9x, with 66.7% of funds reaching 2.0x or above.
+Among vintages with sufficient observations (≥5 funds), 2017 has the highest median Net IRR at 18.7% and Investment Multiple at 2.3x, alongside the highest lower-quartile multiple at 1.9x, with 66.7% of funds reaching 2.0x or above.

+**3. Portfolio value creation is heavily concentrated among a subset of active funds**

+As of September 2025, the top 20% of active funds account for 68.6% of the portfolio's **net value above contributed capital (total value less cash in)**, while the top half account for 96.9%.
+Although most funds in the bottom half remain above cost, they collectively account for just 3.1%.

 ## About the Project